Who would have guessed — when I tilted my heart

 and lend a listening ear?

-Who would have thought — when stone heard me
+And who would have thought — that when stone had heard me

 loving her, it would, it seem, speak back?